openpolitics/manifesto/manifesto/democracy.md

 Given each EU member country has the right to select the electoral system they use to elect their own MEPs, the Open Party List sytem (using the 'most-open' method) will also be used for elections to the European Parliament.

+## Location of UK Parliament

+The Palace of Westminster is in need of urgent repair, but is also unsuited for the open and transparent operation of a modern democracy.
+We propose to permanently move the UK Parliament to a new, custom-built facility, somewhere close to the population centre of the country, such as Birmingham, Manchester or Sheffield.
+The Palace of Westminster would be maintained as part of the Westminster UNESCO World Heritage Site, perhaps as a museum.

 ## Transparency

 Require all MPs to retrospectively publish their diaries on a daily basis as open data.